HabibullahAfzali/Habib/README.md

 ## Hi I'm Habib <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" height="28px" alt="hi">

 I'm Habibullah Afzali.
-I have over four years of experience working as a Team Lead and volunteering as a tutor.
+I have over four years of experience working as a Software Engineer, Leading the Development Teams and volunteering as a tutor.
 I am highly detail-oriented, organized, and meticulous in my work.
 Additionally, I am able to work quickly to meet tight deadlines while maintaining a high level of accuracy.
 As an enthusiastic team player, I am eager to contribute to the success of the company.

 :mailbox: Reach me out!